ARMmbed/mbed-os-experimental-ble-services/doc/DEVELOPMENT.md

 and set it up.
 Once ready open the command palette > `Run Task` > `Bootstrap`.
 This action will setup the rest of the environment specific to the repository.

-That's it your all set to develop and debug new and exciting services!
+That's it you're all set to develop and debug new and exciting services!

 ### Commands